bonfire-networks/bonfire-app/docs/DEPLOY.md

 - Postgres (or Postgis) version 12 or newer
 - [just](https://github.com/casey/just#packages)
-- Elixir version 1.15+ with OTP 25+ (see the `Dockerfile` to double check the versions we're currently using).
-If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [mise](https://github.com/jdx/mise) (run `mise install` in this directory) or asdf. **Note: Source versions of Elixir >1.17 and <1.17.3 have bugs that can freeze compilation when using pathex, which bonfire does.** Many distros have patched around this, but in some, such as Gentoo, they have not, but 1.17.3 fixes this.
+- Elixir version 1.15+ with OTP 25+ (see the `.tool-versions` to double check the versions we're currently using).
+If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [mise](https://github.com/jdx/mise) (run `mise install` in this directory) or asdf. **Note: Source versions of Elixir >=1.17 and <1.17.3 have bugs that can freeze compilation when using the Pathex library, which bonfire does,** so please use 1.16 or 1.17.3+.

 2. Clone this repository and change into the directory: